SAP/ui5-webcomponents/docs/2-advanced/07-accessibility.md

 ### accessibilityRoles

-This property accepts `object` with properties values for different parts of the FlexibleColumnLayout elements.
+This property accepts `object` with property values for different parts of the `FlexibleColumnLayout` elements.
 For more detailed information on every object property, read the API description in [FlexibleColumnLayout](https://sap.github.io/ui5-webcomponents/playground/components/FlexibleColumnLayout).

 Setting the property on the custom element as:
 ```html